Apple Magic Keyboard with Numeric Keypad: Bluetooth®, rechargeable. Works with Mac, iPad or iPhone; British English, Silver

 - Genuinely impressive battery life (30+ days in testing)

-- Seamless macOS integration and pairing
+- clean macOS integration and pairing

 - Very quiet operation, perfect for shared spaces